skmda37/CartoonX/README.md

 <img src="./examples/logdir/exp-kobe2.jpg">

 ## Description
-This repsitory provides an implementation of CartoonX, an explanation method for image classifiers that we introduce in our preprint paper [Cartoon Explanation of Image Classifiers](https://arxiv.org/abs/2110.03485).
+This repository provides an implementation of CartoonX, an explanation method for image classifiers that we introduce in our preprint paper [Cartoon Explanation of Image Classifiers](https://arxiv.org/abs/2110.03485).
 CartoonX extracts the relevant piece-wise smooth part of an image and provides cartoon-like explanations.
-We provide a package with an implementation of CartoonX and a jupyter notebook demonstrating its usage with examples.
+We provide a package with an implementation of CartoonX and a Jupyter notebook demonstrating its usage with examples.

 ## How to run
 First, install all dependencies: